Garrett schools sees transfer rate increase

 “We really try hard not to hold kids back and retain them.
 Research shows that really doesn’t fix a kid, doesn’t help, but we still have tried to hold kids accountable through credit recovery through summer school,” he said.

-Last year saw a 5% increase in students who needed summer school because they were failing, numbering 17% of the middle school students.
+Last year, there was a 5% increase in students who needed summer school because they were failing, numbering 17% of the middle school students.

 “Our goal is to reduce that by 10%, with a goal of asking only about 7% to credit recovery,” he added.